reuben21/Google-Play-Store-App-Lauch-Study/README.md

 /Analysis that can help the client with a better insight into something that they might have not even thought of.

-              Important Instructions
-1 ) The Complete design has to be GUI based.
-2) The application has to be Simple to use and powerful at the same time.
-3) The colour combination and layout designing has to be soothing,
-4) It should cover all the requirements mentioned in the requirement specifications.
-5) it should generate non ambigous results.
-6) any additional feature and insght is highly appreciated.
-7) Exhaustive use of data visualization tools is expected.
-8) If any assumptions are made or formulae are used ,they have to be specified explicitly.
-9) if any regression methods are used, their accuracy has to be calculated using some metrics.
-10) Validation are absolutely necessary at all possible places in the design.